For Agents & Automated Systems

 - Requires no payment

-- Can be safely called before making x402-gated requests
+- Use before making x402-gated requests to confirm connectivity and discovery